-Examination Conventions for Finals, Part C 2022/23 - version 1.1
+Examination Conventions for Finals, Part C 2023/24

 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.